axllent/goiplookup/README.md

-# GoipLookup - geoiplookup for GeoLite2 written in Go
+# GoIPLookup - geoiplookup for GeoLite2 written in Go

 [![Go Report Card](https://goreportcard.com/badge/github.com/axllent/goiplookup)](https://goreportcard.com/report/github.com/axllent/goiplookup)

-GoipLookup is a geoiplookup replacement for the [free MaxMind GeoLite2-Country](https://dev.maxmind.com/geoip/geoip2/geolite2/), written in [Go](https://golang.org/).
+GoIPLookup is a geoiplookup replacement for the [free MaxMind GeoLite2-Country](https://dev.maxmind.com/geoip/geoip2/geolite2/), written in [Go](https://golang.org/).

 It currently only supports the free GeoLite2-Country database, and there is no planned support for the other types.